Transportation in Palawan

 Are there ferries between Coron and Manila?

 Yes, 2GO Travel operates a passenger ferry service between Coron and Manila (Batangas Port), taking approximately 12–14 hours overnight.
 This is a practical choice for budget-conscious travelers or those bringing luggage-heavy gear, with cabin and economy options available.
-Flights are faster (about 1 hour), but the ferry has a scenic and often more affordable alternative, if you book ahead online.
+Flights are faster (about 1 hour), but the ferry offers a scenic and often more affordable alternative, particularly if you book ahead online.

 How do island-hopping tours work in Palawan?

 Island-hopping in both El Nido and Coron is organized into lettered tour routes (Tour A, B, C, D in El Nido), each visiting a curated set of lagoons, beaches, and snorkeling spots.
 Tours run daily from around 8am to 5pm, typically cost ₱1,200–₱1,800 per person including a packed lunch, and are organized through guesthouses or local operators at the waterfront.
-Private bangka hire is also available if you prefer a more flexible itinerary, useful for photography or diving.
+Private bangka hire is also available if you prefer a more flexible itinerary, especially useful for photography or diving.

 Is there public transportation to the Puerto Princesa Underground River?

 There is no direct public bus to the Underground River at Sabang — the most common approach is to take a shared van or jeepney to Sabang (about 2 hours, ₱150–₱200), then a bangka for the final 15-minute boat transfer to the river entrance.
 Many travelers simply book a day tour from Puerto Princesa, which bundles transport, the boat, and the entrance fee for around ₱1,500–₱2,000.
-Note that a permit is required to enter the Underground River and is best arranged in advance, during peak season.
+Note that a permit is required to enter the Underground River and is best arranged in advance, especially during peak season.